Nancy0192/nancy_iiitb_asic/README.md

 Synthesis is the process of developing a physical system using the abstract descriptions of predefined building blocks such as flipflops, latches and logic gates.
 It creates a gate-level netlist from a model of a circuit described in Verilog.
 Yosys is a framework for Verilog RTL synthesis which will be used in this repository as synthesis tool.

 <details> <summary>Steps For Synthesis</summary>
-     Change the working directory to be the one in which we have all the verilog files as per [sky130RTLDesignAndSynthesisWorkshop](https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git) github repository.
+     Change the working directory to be the one in which we have all the verilog files as per [github](https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git) repository.

      $ cd /home/nancy/Documents/ASIC/VLSI/sky130RTLDesignAndSynthesisWorkshop/verilog_files